apoorvpandey0/URL-Project/README.md

  **Tech stack**
 =====================
   ### 1. Backend - Django REST framework
-  DRF is a modern API development framework which could be used to build applications at scale.
+  1. DRF is a modern API development framework which could be used to build applications at scale.
+  2. Django also provides an in built admin panel which works right out of the box for managing the backend.
+  It could be used to create superadmins and staff users who can look after specific things if the go wrong somewhere.
-  We can use PostgreSQL as our database.
+  3. We can use PostgreSQL (A performant and scalable MySQLbased database) as our database.
+  4. This backend will be able to serve both mobile and web based frontends
+  5. Swagger API documentation can be easily integrated with the Django backend providing neat and interactive docs for the API's apart from the written ones

   ### 2. Frontend web - React JS
   It is a popular frontend franework which wil work great with our usecase.
+It provides good tooling like router and http client which will help to manage the codebase.

   ### 3. Frontend mobile - Flutter
- Could be done later on or could be included in this GSOC project
+ Could be done later on or could be included in this GSOC project as seen fit

 **Timeline**